Best F1 22 Thrustmaster Force Feedback Settings: T248, T128, T818 + More

-However most casual gamers, or fans of racing games don’t actually own a wheel.
+However, most casual gamers or fans of racing games don’t actually own a wheel.
 That could be for many reasons.
 The extra space needed for a wheel setup, the cost of racing wheels or just a preference to controller gaming.
 And all of these are completely valid.

 But for those who are interested in racing with a wheel, what racing wheel is best for Assetto Corsa Competizione?

 In this guide I’ll run through a few racing wheels, sharing my insight on which racing wheel I’d recommend for ACC.
-For ease I’ll split this guide into a few sections, based on price and console compatibility.
+For ease, I’ll split this guide into a few sections, based on price and console compatibility.
 This should give potential buyers the best option at each price bracket.

-Skipping to the other end of the sim racing ladder… In this section I’ll look at the best premium and high racing wheels which are compatible with Assetto Corsa Competizione.
+Skipping to the other end of the sim racing ladder… In this section, I’ll look at the best premium and high racing wheels which are compatible with Assetto Corsa Competizione.

-When it comes to purchasing a high end racing wheel for any console, you should really be looking at a direct drive wheel.
+When it comes to purchasing a high-end racing wheel for any console, you should really be looking at a direct drive wheel.
 Direct drive technology essentially links a much stronger motor directly to your steering wheel, hence the term direct drive.

-This will allow for much stronger forces to be sent directly in to the steering wheel.
+This will allow for much stronger forces to be sent directly into the steering wheel.
 And you’ll also lose much less force feedback detail, giving you much better force feedback across a wider range.

 For that reason, I’d highly recommend either a Podium F1 or either of the DD1/DD2 wheel bases for racing with Assetto Corsa Competizione.

-My Winner for best direct drive wheel for ACC – Fanatec Podium F1, due to it’s F1 licensed wheel rim and console compatibility
+My Winner for best direct drive wheel for ACC – Fanatec Podium F1, due to its F1 licensed wheel rim and console compatibility

 Read our guide on the best ACC force feedback setting for Xbox and PlayStation.

 When it comes to racing Assetto Corsa Competizione on PlayStation 4 / 5.
-It can often be hard to find a racing wheel bundles that is as widely supported as Xbox consoles.
+It can often be hard to find racing wheel bundles that are as widely supported as Xbox consoles.
 However, when you do find the right wheel, they’ll almost always feature extra functionality over and above their Xbox variants.